version-au/vOS/README.md

 ## Installation

 > Install Plugins and skin and load which components you want to use.
 Open vOS settings by right clicking on a skin.
 Change the colors and other settings to match yours.
-You will need HWinfo to be able to get tempretures, GPU and Fan information.
+You will need HWinfo to be able to get tempertures, GPU and Fan information.
 You can link these settings with your own once you install HWiNFO then click the HWiNFO icon in vOS settings.

 Right click on Music player to enable WEB play or LOCAL play.
 Other settings for skins can be accessed with the right click menu.
 Web player works well with Youtube.
 Haven't tested it with anything else.